yixianwang/yixian-site/content/notes/angular.md

 ```

 - attribute vs strutural directive
    - only change the behavior of the element
    - change the structure of DOM

 - window.confirm("Do you want to leave the app?");

 - event.preventDefault();

 - typescript type casting
    - const address = (event.target as HTMLAnchorElement).href

 - queryParam = input('myapp', { alias: 'appSafeLink' });

 - export type Permission = 'admin' | 'user' | 'guest';

 - No, an effect in Angular does not automatically subscribe to all signals within a component.
-Instead, an effect only reacts to signals it accesses directly within its function scope.
+Instead, an effect only
+  reacts to signals it accesses directly within its function scope.

 - attribute directive
    - host:{
      '(click)': 'onConfirmLeavePage($event)',
      }
       - queryParam = input('myapp', { alias: 'appSafeLink' });
       - private hostElementRef = inject<ElementRef<HTMLAnchorElement>>(ElementRef);

 - structural directive always use ng-template, * will use it behind the scenes automatically
+-
-- * asterisk is just a syntactic sugar for automatically adding ng-template element behind the scenes
+   * asterisk is just a syntactic sugar for automatically adding ng-template element behind the scenes
 - an super important step is : private templateRef = inject(TemplateRef); // give access to the content of the template
-- last super important step is : private viewContainerRef = inject(ViewContainerRef); // give access to the place in the DOM where this directive is being used. so where this template is being used.
+- last super important step is : private viewContainerRef = inject(ViewContainerRef); // give access to the place in the
+  DOM where this directive is being used. so where this template is being used.
    - this.viewContainerRef.createEmbeddedView(this.templateRef);
    - this.viewContainerRef.clear();
+-
-- * asterisk is not just syntactic sugar, it also setup property binding, with typescript code. we should use *appAuth="'admin'" to put string.
+   * asterisk is not just syntactic sugar, it also setup property binding, with typescript code. we should use *
+     appAuth="'admin'" to put string.

 - we can use `hostDirectives` within `@Dicrective` to build some layers